 The Kit’s Featured Tools

-The Album Start-Up Kit comes with 11 tools that are meant to streamline your album workflow.
+The Album Start-Up Kit comes with 11 featured tools that are meant to streamline your album workflow.
 Below, Melissa shares a brief description of the tools and why they are a valuable part of the kit.
+Each one of the tools available is meant to help you speed up your workflow and find success when it comes to creating and selling albums.

 “Each and every one of the 11 tools included in the Album Start-Up Kit has a purpose.”